Conservation laws and variational structure of damped nonlinear wave equations: Appendix: Computational remarks

-The overdetermined systems leading to Propositions~\ref{prop:g.cases} and~\ref{prop:gen.g.cases} have been solved by use of the software Maple.
-In particular, the Maple command `rifsimp' is able to yield a complete classification of all cases, with the conditions $g_u{}^2+g_{u_t}{}^2\not\equiv 0$ and $g_{u_t}\not\equiv 0$ being appended to the overdetermined system in each computation.
-The additional condition that $g(t,x,u,u_t)$ is a non-singular function is imposed during the solution process of the system.
-At the end, the solutions are directly verified to satisfy the system and the conditions.
-The final case tree of solutions is organized by the generality of the function $g(t,x,u,u_t)$.
+The overdetermined systems leading to Proposition~\ref{prop:waveeqn.ln.nonlin.conslaws} and both Propositions~\ref{prop:lin.multr} and~\ref{prop:nonlin.multr} have been solved with use of the software Maple.
+In particular, the Maple command `rifsimp' is able to yield a complete classification of all cases for which the overdetermined system can be brought to an involutive form such that a solution exists, with $c$ being an arbitrary parameter.
+The solution in each case has been directly verified to satisfy the system.

-In the first computation, `rifsimp' gives four cases, which are distinguished by the form of the solution for the function $g(t,x,u,u_t)$.
-In one of the cases, $g(t,x,u,u_t)$ contains a term which has a non-trivial denominator involving $u_t$, so the coefficient of this singular term is manually set to zero.
-The resulting solution case then turns to coincide with another case.
-After these cases have been merged, the remaining three cases yield Proposition~\ref{prop:g.cases}.

-In the second computation, `rifsimp' is run with priority given to the function $g(t,x,u,u_t)$.
-This yields three cases.
-Two are straightforward to solve, and in one of them a singular term in $g(t,x,u,u_t)$ is eliminated during the solution process.
-The remaining case is more complicated.
-It involves two nonlinear first-order equations for the functions $Q_0(t,x)$, $Q_1(t,x)$, $Q_2(t,x)$.
-One of these equations is used to solve for $Q_0(t,x)$ in terms of the other two functions, while the other equation becomes a nonlinear PDE containing $Q_1(t,x)$ and $Q_2(t,x)$, which `pdsolve' is unable to handle.
-This equation nevertheless has a nice structure which allows it to be solved via a change of dependent variables after splitting into two subcases distinguished by whether $Q_1(t,x)^2 -Q_2(t,x)^2$ is identically zero or not.
-In each of the subcases, the nonlinear term in $g(t,x,u,u_t)$ is obtained in an explicit form, while the coefficient of the linear $u$ term is given by a linear first-order PDE: